 "That would be really nice.
-Thank you, Ash," Serena said with a smile.
+Thank you, Ash," Serena said and finally managed a genuine smile.
 She was so surprised at how kind Ash was.
 He was even offering to come see her once camp was over and be her friend.

 "You bet!
 Hey!
 Look!
 We've reached the end of the forest!
-Let's get you to the nurse's office to make sure you are okay," Ash said as he pointed to the exit.
-Then together they walked out of the forest hand-in-hand.
+Let's get you to the nurse's office to make sure you're okay," Ash said as he pointed to the exit.
+Then together they walked out of the forest, hand-in-hand.

 "She will be just fine, young man.
 It was only a scrape and will heal completely in a few days," the nurse told him kindly.
 "You were very smart to tie that cloth around her scrape until you could get help for her.
 She must be lucky to have a friend like you."

 "That's great!"
-Ash exclaimed.
-He then turned to Serena.
+Ash exclaimed and turned to Serena.
 "See, the nurse said you will be just fine.
 You will be feeling great again in no time!"

 "Y-yeah.
-That's great," Serena said, feeling the red return to her cheeks.
+That's great," Serena replied, feeling the red return to her cheeks.
 Why did she keep getting so flustered around Ash?!

 "Oh, no!
 Serena, your face is getting red.
 You aren't getting a fever, are you?"
 Ash asked with worry.
 This caused Serena to become even redder than she already was.